 Where no settlement is reached during the case management process, the divorce proceeds to a trial, where a judge will make a final order on any remaining issues in dispute.
 A divorce is subsequently granted and the process is complete.

 The end of a marriage is always difficult and emotional.
-The experienced and compassionate divorce lawyers at Arbesman Hamilton LLP can make the process easier by providing outstanding legal guidance and ensuring your interests and rights are protected so that you can focus on moving on with your life.
+The experienced and compassionate divorce lawyer at NULaw can make the process easier by providing outstanding legal guidance and ensuring your interests and rights are protected so that you can focus on moving on with your life.
 Contact us online or at 416-481-5604 to book a consultation.